 Illini win 74-69 as Wisconsin’s Trice-led rally falls short

-After Wisconsin trailed by 13 points with less than three minutes left, D’Mitrik Trice nearly brought the Badgers all the way back by scoring 19 points in the final 2 minutes, 12 seconds.
-Trice’s 3-pointer cut Illinois’ lead to 70-69 with 6.7 seconds left.
+After Wisconsin trailed by 13 points with less than three minutes left, Trice nearly brought the Badgers all the way back by scoring 19 points in the final 2:12.
+Trice’s sixth 3-pointer cut Illinois’ lead to 70-69 with 6.7 seconds left.

+“I honestly don’t even know what was going through my mind,” Trice said.
+“I just knew that we needed to hit some shots and make some buckets and make some plays down the stretch to be able to come back and be in the position we were in.”

-After Illinois’ Trent Frazier sank two free throws with 5.7 seconds remaining, Illinois fouled Trevor Anderson with 1.9 seconds left before Wisconsin could attempt a tying free throw.
-An exchange of words near the Wisconsin bench followed that foul and resulted in offsetting technicals.
+Illinois’ Trent Frazier sank two free throws with 5.7 seconds remaining to make it 72-69.
+Illinois then fouled Trevor Anderson before Wisconsin could attempt a tying 3-pointer, and an exchange of words near the Wisconsin bench resulted in offsetting technical fouls.

+“One of their players came into the (Wisconsin) huddle, which was not supposed to happen,” Wisconsin coach Greg Gard said.
+“The officials took care of that and I thought handled it the right way.”

-Anderson missed the next two free throws, then Grandison hit a pair of free throws to account for the final scoring.
+Anderson missed his first free throw.
+Wisconsin still could have attempted a desperation 3-pointer if Anderson missed his second attempt and the Badgers got the offensive rebound.
+But the rebound went to Illinois’ Jacob Grandison, who hit a pair of free throws to cap the scoring.

 BIG PICTURE

-Illinois: The Illini have won their last three meetings with Wisconsin since snapping a string of 15 straight losses in this series.
-Playing its third game in five days, Illinois never trailed all day.
-The Illini nearly crumbled down the stretch but stayed in front by going 10 of 10 on foul shots in the final 44 seconds.
+Illinois: Playing its third game in five days, Illinois was in command from the start, but Dosunmu’s absence was notable down the stretch.
+The road doesn’t get any easier for the Illini, who close the season with road games against No. 3 Michigan and No. 4 Ohio State.

 Wisconsin: The Badgers are shooting poorly, particularly against quality teams.
-Their only victory over a team currently in the Top 25 was a 77-63 triumph over Loyola Chicago back on Dec.
-15. Wisconsin remains in good shape to make the NCAA Tournament, but it’s hard to imagine the Badgers staying there for long unless their shooting improves.
+Wisconsin remains in good shape to make the NCAA Tournament, but it’s hard to imagine the Badgers staying there for long unless their shooting improves.

 UNUSUAL HOME FINALE

-This marked the home finale for Wisconsin and created an unusual atmosphere.
-The Badgers tried to honor their seven while observing pandemic protocols.
+It was an unusual atmosphere for Wisconsin’s home finale.
+The Badgers tried to honor their seven seniors while observing pandemic protocols.
 As each senior was introduced and received a framed jersey in a pregame ceremony, parents cheered from several rows up the stands in an otherwise empty Kohl Center.

 POLL IMPLICATIONS